Towards a 'Quality of Economy' survey (2020)

 A variety of professional councils were approached for baseline data on their members in order to lay a foundation for the surveying work.
 All expressed their willingness to participate in the research and agreed to facilitate the distribution of a survey questionnaire to their members via their email databases.
 Some also shared statistical reports they had recently undertaken.
 All bodies had basic demographic information on their professional membership and some (such as legal profession) had very detailed professional, earnings, equity, R&D and business climate information – although these were generally national aggregates.
 This preliminary data collection enabled HSRC to create a descriptive baseline to complement the service export trade data and Labour Force Survey data.

 A total of 17 interviews (mostly face-to-face) were completed using a semi-structured approach covering a broad range of stakeholders, including industry councils and regulatory bodies as well as CEO’s and business leaders from the marketing, legal, financial, engineering, architecture and IT sectors.
 The interviews were transcribed and analysed using Atlas software.

 The results of this analysis were written up in a full report and submitted to GCRO, and in turn GGDA, in June 2018.
 The findings from the paper were also presented to the GGDA Board on 12 September 2018.

 CCRED census of manufacturing areas across Gauteng

 Unfortunately the component led by the Centre for Competition, Regulation and Economic Development (CCRED), namely an initial census of establishments operating in 10 industrial areas around Gauteng, got off to a slow start.
-A large part of the reason for this was contracting delays, occasioned by repeated issues raised by UJ's Legal Office.
-The work got underway in late 2018 with the initial designation of industrial areas that would be targeted.
-The census work is currently being done.
+The work got underway in late 2018 with the initial designation of industrial areas that would be targeted, and the census was completed and output delivered in mid 2020.